Ford Mondeo Hybrid (2014-2022) running costs, insurance, warranty & tax

 The Mondeo Hybrid sits in insurance groups 21-24, which is pretty respectable within the range – on par with the equivalent diesel hatchback

-As with all Ford cars sold in the UK, the Mondeo Hybrid is covered by a three-year/60,000-mile warranty.
+As with all Ford cars sold in the UK, the Mondeo Hybrid was covered by a three-year/60,000-mile warranty from new.
 That’s par for the course in this part of the market, but you'll get longer cover if you buy a Toyota, Hyundai or Kia.
-If you want to match what’s available elsewhere, you can extend the basic Ford cover.
-There’s a choice of either four years/80,000 miles or five years/100,000 miles cover, with costs varying accordingly.

 In This Review

-- 3Running costs - currently readingThe Ford Mondeo Hybrid makes most sense as a company car
+- 3Running costs & insurance - currently readingThe Ford Mondeo Hybrid is about average in terms of running costs